GLIMS-RGI/rgitools/docs/index.rst

 sevices to the RGI community:

 - **automated data quality check**: see :ref:`tools.qc`.
-- **ID link list between RGI versions**: the RGI glacier identifiers might change from one version to another.
-If the geometry didn't change, it is possible to automatically identify the new ID of a glacier in the new RGI version.
 - **Geometry of the ice divides and listing or glacier clusters**: see :ref:`tools.intersects`.
 - **Merging of glacier clusters**: see :ref:`tools.merge`.
-- **Glacier hypsometry**: continuing the work done by Matthias Huss for previous RGI version, rgitools relies on OGGM to provide the glacier hypsometries and topography data for each single glacier in the RGI.
+- **Glacier hypsometry**: see :ref:`tools.hypso`.
+- **ID link list between RGI versions** (not available yet): the RGI glacier identifiers might change from one version to another.
+If the geometry didn't change, it is possible to automatically identify the new ID of a glacier in the new RGI version.

 Documentation
 -------------